emagiz/emdocs/mds/microlearning/crashcourse-platform-design-what-is-a-message-mapping.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-what-is-a-message-mapping--design-overview.png"></p>

 In this phase, you can open the context menu on the integration level (remember, that is a line between eMagiz and an external system).
-The context menu will look slightly different per the integration pattern.
-These differ as the use cases for each pattern differ slightly.
+The context menu will look slightly different for each integration pattern.
+These differ as the use case for each pattern differs slightly.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-what-is-a-message-mapping--context-menu-messaging-mapping.png"></p>